 I enjoy story-telling games.
-I have various story telling games such as Gloom, a game I made up loosely based on Nanofictionary, The Extraordinary Adventures of Baron Munchausen, and various heavily modified versions of Atlas Games’ Once Upon a Time.
+I have various story telling games such as Gloom, a game called StorySoup I created which is loosely based on Nanofictionary, The Extraordinary Adventures of Baron Munchausen, and various heavily modified versions of Atlas Games’ Once Upon a Time.
 Of course the natural thing to do was to come up with my own game.
 This has a working title of “Story Soup” and about 600 cards … which means to shuffle the cards effectively you need pretty big hands.
 I have yet to finalise this, but in the meantime I was keen to use it to generate some plots for some stories.

 Seeing as I had the card contents on a bunch of files, writing a python script to deal a hand was straight forward.
 One thing lead to another and I realised the I could use the same process to generate a hand of cards in a nice looking spread on a page in Scribus all ready for printing off.
 This script is based on the script outlined in this article: A Scribus Script to Distribute Images Across Page

 So here are the scripts I developed.
 They are not all that user friendly but easy to modify to suit your own purposes.
 They are designed to run on a bunch of text files sitting in the same directory as the script.

 The scripts are automatic once they have been set going and so any files that need to be included need to be defined in the scripts themselves.